Large-scale 3D printing facility

 The facility is built on a three meter long lathe that can handle items weighing up to four tons with a maximum diameter of 1,000 millimeters.

-The lathe works with a rail-mounted six-axis industrial robot that guides the laser welding head.
+The lathe works with a rail-mounted six-axis industrial robot that guides the process head.
 This means that you can print, weld, hybrid print, surface coat or repair in one facility.

 Furthermore, the robot installation is built so that items that do not fit the conventional set-up can be placed in a 6 meter long working zone next to it, so the robot can turn around and work.

-For additive manufacturing (AM) production tasks, a specially designed round table can handle items up to 1.5 tonnes and a diameter equal to one cubic meter, even at 90 degrees inclination and an offset center of mass.
+For additive manufacturing (AM) production tasks, a special round table can handle items up to 1.5 tonnes and a volume equal to one cubic meter, even at 90 degrees inclination and an offset center of mass.

 Which materials can be used in 3D printing?